TrkSdi/React-Project-1---Gallery/README.md

 Beginner project allow to practice React

-1 - You have to click on thumb pictures below, and display it in the main section 2 - Create an toggle event listener that allow you to show informations of every pictures on the side
+1. You have to click on thumb pictures below, and display it in the main section <br>
+2. Create an toggle event listener that allow you to show informations of every pictures on the side